Amir79Naziri/TravelTicket/README.md

 # Contact

-You can easily contact each of developers by the link given in the first part by their GITHUB account.
+Feel free to contact each of the developers by their GITHUB account.

 Project Link: [Travel Tikcet](https://github.com/Amir79Naziri/TravelTicket)